-The gross short-term rental premium is 54% for a 3-bed house in Cleveland (Cuyahoga County), but once Airbnb fees, insurance, utilities and property tax are deducted, the gap narrows sharply.
-This article covers both a 3-bed house and a 2-bed apartment because the cost structures differ materially: apartments add HOA fees that houses avoid, but start from a much lower entry price.
-Cleveland is a suburban-balance market where affordable entry prices meet enough traveller demand to make short-term rental viable, so the real question is not gross revenue but what survives after costs.
+The gross short-term rental premium is 61% for a 3-bed house in Cleveland (Cuyahoga County), but once Airbnb fees, insurance, utilities and property tax are deducted, the gap narrows sharply.
+This article covers both a 3-bed house and a 2-bed apartment because the cost structures differ: apartments add HOA fees that houses avoid, but start from a much lower entry price.
+Cleveland is a suburban-balance market where affordable entry prices meet enough traveler demand to make short-term rental viable, so the real question is not gross revenue but what survives after costs.

 The 3-Bed House: Short-Term Rental Net Yield Lands at 2.4%

-Self-managed, a 3-bed house in Cleveland grosses roughly $24,170 on short-term rental against $14,885 on long-term rental.
-The table below holds management at 0% for both strategies, matching the dashboard's default self-managed view.
+Self-managed, a 3-bed house in Cleveland grosses roughly $24,000 on short-term rental against about $15,000 on long-term rental.
+The table below holds management at 0% for both strategies, matching the dashboard's default self-managed view; if you'd hand the long-term rental to a leasing agent, add the 11% fee shown in the cost breakdown.

 |---|---|---|